Loading...

 February 29, 2024

-Once Again, Business for America Urges Congress to Restore the Voting Rights Act
+Once again, Business for America urges Congress to restore the Voting Rights Act

 Following the reintroduction of the John R. Lewis Voting Rights Advancement Act (VRAA) in the Senate, it’s time to revive efforts to protect equal voting access that have received bipartisan support for decades.
 For businesses, ensuring that every citizen can register and cast their ballot without difficulty is a moral and economic imperative.
 We have a responsibility to ensure that the voices of our employees and communities are heard.